-As Executive Assistant, Caity Sprague supports Founder and CEO, Linda Brown.
+As Assistant Director, Development, Caity Sprague supports Founder and CEO, Linda Brown.
 Prior to joining BES, Caity worked at the Buckingham Browne & Nichols School, where she was a key member of the External Affairs team, most recently as the Assistant Director of Alumni/ae Programs.
 In this role she planned regional and national events for the school, oversaw the office’s marketing efforts, and worked to increase alumni/ae giving participation.
 Having spent her professional career in independent schools thus far, she looks forward to exploring the world of charter school education.
 Caity received her B.A. in Studio Art from Connecticut College.

 As Director of Operations, Jeremy Stryer oversees business operations and strategy in areas including HR, IT, vendor relations, and expense management.
 Prior to joining Building Excellent Schools, Jeremy managed operations across two campuses at a growing charter school and served as a project manager at a global translation company.
 Jeremy also lived and worked in Mexico for several years where he founded a corporate language training service, employing a core team of teachers and translators whom he recruited, trained, and supervised.
 Jeremy received a B.A. in Philosophy and History of Math and Science from St. John’s College.